-Presented annually at the Officer Selection Officer (OSO) Colonel William "Rich" Higgins Memorial Mess Night/Dining-In to an individual selected by the Marine Corps Coordinating Council of Kentucky (MCCCK) Board of Directors, who has demonstrated exemplary community leadership and commitment, with a long history of dedicated service to Marine Corps related activities within the Commonwealth of Kentucky.
+Presented whenever appropriate to an individual selected by the Marine Corps Coordinating Council of Kentucky (MCCCK) Board of Directors, who has demonstrated exemplary community leadership and commitment, with a long history of dedicated service to Marine Corps related activities within the Commonwealth of Kentucky.
 Like the individual whose memory this award honors, the recipient thereof need not have any Marine Corps affiliation.
-For over 30 years, Rodney Williams, Jr., through his long time employment with the University of Louisville, ultimately serving as its Alumni Director, provided logistical, administrative and moral support to Marine Corps officer recruiting efforts, forging a lasting friendship with the late Colonel Rich Higgins, USMC, who in 1971 served as OSO, University of Louisville.
+For over 30 years, Rodney Williams, Jr., through his long time employment with the University of Louisville, ultimately serving as its Alumni Director, provided logistical, administrative and moral support to Marine Corps officer recruiting efforts, forging a lasting friendship with the late Colonel Rich Higgins, USMC, who in 1971 served as Officer Selection Officer (OSO), University of Louisville.
 Rodney Williams, Jr. was self-sacrificing and devoted to the young people of our armed forces, without an agenda or expectation of remuneration or recognition.
 Perhaps it was his way of serving his country.

 Through his relationship with Colonel Rich Higgins, who in February 1988 was abducted, and later tortured and murdered by Hezbollah terrorists in Lebanon, he came to know and love the Marine Corps.
 Through the years, Rodney Williams, Jr. developed a passion for the OSO Mess Night, which was established by Colonel Rich Higgins in part to honor his Miami of Ohio University roommate 2nd Lt Terry Graves, who was posthumously awarded the Medal of Honor for heroism during the Vietnam War.
 Without the dedicated support provided by Rodney Williams, Jr., this wonderful annual evening celebrating Marine Corps customs and time honored traditions, may have come to pass with the eventual reassignment of Colonel Rich Higgins.
 Recognizing and admiring the unique and passionate bond of friendship and respect which existed between Colonel Rich Higgins and 2nd Lt Terry Graves, his former college roommate and fellow Marine Corps officer, Rodney Williams, Jr. labored to ensure the OSO Mess Night would endure through the years as a testimony to the requisite skills of leadership, which he hoped to reinforce or instill in youth.
 During the ensuing years, as various OSOs were assigned to the University of Louisville, it was Rodney Williams, Jr. who provided the impetus for the annual OSO Mess Night.
 Throughout his life, Rodney Williams, Jr. was a devoted supporter of youth and through his vision, he recognized that the military and specifically the Marine Corps officer programs provided an outstanding opportunity for youth to develop those values essential to patriotism, honor, and duty.
 Never a Marine himself, Rodney Williams, Jr. provided outstanding service to the local Marine Corps community and was formally recognized by the Commandant of the Marine Corps for such when he was designated an “Honorary Marine” in 2001.

-Each year, at the Annual Colonel "Rich" Higgins Memorial Mess Night/Dining-In, the recipient of the "Rodney Williams, Jr. Memorial Award" is formally announced and presented with a small wood plaque, bearing the Marine Corps emblem (Eagle Globe and Anchor) and an appropriately engraved brass plate, attesting to his or her dedication, service and commitment to the Marine Corps community in Kentucky.
+Each recipient of the “Rodney Williams, Jr. Memorial Award” is formally presented with a small wood plaque, bearing the Marine Corps emblem (Eagle Globe and Anchor) and an appropriately engraved brass plate, attesting to his or her dedication, service and commitment to the Marine Corps community in Kentucky.